-A Development Project requires the issuance of a building permit by the City and includes any of the following:
+A Development Project is defined as any activity that requires the issuance of a building permit by the City and includes any of the following:

 - a.
 New construction, whether a new building or an addition to an existing building for a Nonresidential Project. - b.
 Change and Intensification of Use of an existing building as part of a Nonresidential Project - c.
 Additional Housing units in a new or existing building.